-Whether you want to create a medical app or implement the EHR systems in hospitals, the final cost of implementation remains the most pressing concern for all healthcare businesses.
+Whether you want to create a medical app or implement EHR systems in hospitals, the final cost of implementation remains the most pressing concern for all healthcare businesses.
 That being said, healthcare organizations need to plan and prepare for EHR implementation to avoid any delays in the middle of the implementation.
-In the section below, we are sharing everything you need to know about the costs of implementing the EHR systems in hospitals.
+In the section below, we are sharing everything you need to know about the costs of implementing EHR systems in hospitals.

 - Direct Costs

-EHR implementation costs make around $162,000 for a multi-doctor practice, and $85,000 is only for maintenance costs of the first year.
+EHR implementation costs make around $162,000 for a multi-doctor practice, and $85,000 is only for maintenance costs for the first year.
 These are average costs and can fluctuate because various factors impact the overall costs.
 For instance, the costs will depend on deployment methods, such as cloud and on-premise.
 With on-premise deployment, the EHR solution is implemented on the hospital’s own servers, but you need the perpetual license for this, and it has upfront fees.
 In addition, these models need back-office technologies, such as servers, data backup, and data storage options.

 On the other hand, cloud-based deployment is another option where the data will be stored on the software vendor’s server and is accessed through the internet.
 The cloud-based EHR systems use annual and monthly fees.
 As for the upfront costs, they will be optional as well as subscription-based.
 The best thing is that there is no need for extra storage, servers, security, and data reserves.
 However, cloud-based EHR systems have limitations on accessibility (not everyone will be allowed to access the systems).
 And since it’s a high-cost investment, it’s important to choose from the top healthcare software companies in the USA, so you get the full worth of your investment.